Perennials

 Dierama pulcherrimum

 Angel's Fishing Rod, Bell.
 A plant native to South Africa with graceful spikes of purple-pink bells.
-For a not too dry habitat in full sun. flowering can take several years -
+For a not too dry habitat in full sun.
+Flowering can take several years. -

 Disporopsis pernyi